yusriy/ozone_paper/README.md

-# Data analysis of surface ozone in Penang 1998-2013
+# Analysis of surface ozone in Penang 1998-2013

 R code written in OSX to analyze and plot ozone data from Malaysia from 1998-2013.
 This repo contains some functions copied from the openair package that can be used to run Hysplit: